Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 MRT Station near Pier-2 Kaohsiung

-Experience Hamasen Pier 2 line railway ride
+Experience the Hamasen Pier 2 line railway ride

 HAMASEN PIER-2 LINE